kubernetes/website/content/en/docs/tasks/administer-cluster/running-cloud-controller.md

 * `kube-apiserver` and `kube-controller-manager` MUST NOT specify the `--cloud-provider` flag.
 This ensures that it does not run any cloud specific loops that would be run by cloud controller manager.
 In the future, this flag will be deprecated and removed.
 * `kubelet` must run with `--cloud-provider=external`.
 This is to ensure that the kubelet is aware that it must be initialized by the cloud controller manager before it is scheduled any work.
 * `kube-apiserver` SHOULD NOT run the `PersistentVolumeLabel` admission controller since the cloud controller manager takes over labeling persistent volumes.
-To prevent the PersistentVolumeLabel admission plugin from running in `kube-apiserver`, include the `PersistentVolumeLabel` as a listed value in the `--disable-admission-plugins` flag.
 * For the `cloud-controller-manager` to label persistent volumes, initializers will need to be enabled and an InitializerConifguration needs to be added to the system.
 Follow [these instructions](/docs/admin/extensible-admission-controllers.md#enable-initializers-alpha-feature) to enable initializers.
 Use the following YAML to create the InitializerConfiguration:

 {{< code file="persistent-volume-label-initializer-config.yaml" >}}